Creating the Perfect Author Website: A Step-by-Step Guide

 Create the opt-in form

-Your opt-in form goes hand in hand with your reader magnet, allowing interested readers to input their email address and join your email list.
+Your opt-in form goes hand in hand with your reader magnet, allowing interested readers to input their email addresses and join your email list.

 To get your opt-in form on your website, copy and paste the code from your email marketing service provider into the appropriate location on your website coding.